-Asset Valuation Method

-Fair value of assets less unrecognized returns in each of the last seven years.
-Unrecognized return is equal to the difference between the actual market return and the expected return on the fair value and is recognized over a seven-year period.
-The actuarial value of assets cannot be less than 60% or greater than 140% of the fair value of assets.
+Asset Valuation Method The actuarial value of assets is equal to the fair value of assets less unrecognized returns from each of the last seven years.
+The unrecognized return each year is equal to the difference between the actual and expected returns on the fair value, recognized over a seven-year period.
+The actuarial value of assets is further adjusted, if necessary, to be within the 40% of the fair value of assets.